Industries12 min read

 Bilingual Patient Communication

-Dental practices in markets with large Hispanic, Mandarin-speaking, or other non-English-speaking populations lose a significant number of prospective patients to language barriers.
-AIRA's AI receptionist detects the caller's language automatically and responds in kind — across 31 languages.
+Dental practices in markets with large Hispanic, Mandarin-speaking, or other non-English-speaking populations lose a significant number of prospective patients to language gaps.
+AIRA's AI receptionist detects the caller's language automatically and responds in kind. across 31 languages.
 A bilingual answering service built into your phone system means every caller, regardless of language, receives a complete intake experience.

 Does It Integrate With Dentrix, Eaglesoft, and Open Dental?